elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Increased blackbox exporter default resources to reduce cpu throttling.
 - Add the alertmanager namespace to wc velero, only if `user.alertmanager` is enabled

+- Kured now have 5m 'lockReleaseDelay' by default to make sure the pods have enough time to be rescheduled on the previous node

 ### Fixed

 - Pass snapshot list by tempfile in opensearch-slm to prevent piped commands to fail due to short circuiting